dailydotdev/daily/README.md

 ## 📯 Philosophy

-We, as developers, spend a lot of time looking for valuable articles and blog posts.
-We believe that searching for content isn't a thing developers should do anymore.
-It's hard to catch up with all the latest happenings — coz it's spread on so many blogs and consumes tons of time.
+There are many platforms that provide developers with tools that serve the success of their workplaces, but daily.dev is by-design for developers themselves.
+We, as developers, spend a lot of time in our professional growth.
+We built daily.dev to make it easy for ourselves to navigate the abundance of knowledge and discover all the content we they need with zero effort.

 That's why we built daily.dev, to help you:

-* 👨‍💻 Stay up-to-date
+* 👨‍💻 Learn and stay up-to-date
-* 🕒 Save time
+* 🙌 Intract based on the latest trends in our ecosystem
-* 📰 Discover articles in one click
+* 🚀 Collaborate with other developers you know and appreciate

-## 🌲 daily.dev Projects
+## 🌲 daily.dev projects

 daily.dev might look simple on the surface but actually, it is powered by a complex and robust system of different applications.
 It contains several services, some are big, others are micro and easy to maintain.
 Below is the list of different projects that we maintain under daily.dev.